 |Friday||8.30am - 3pm|

-The clinics run on an appointment only system, but access to diabetes nursing service is available via the telephone between 9am and 4pm.
-Messages left after 4pm will be returned on the next working day.
+The clinics run on an appointment only system, but access to diabetes nursing service is available via the telephone between 9am and 4pm - Monday to Thursday and 9am to 3pm Friday.
+Messages are aimed to be answered within 1-2 working days.
 Please remember to leave your name and number clearly when you call.

 +44 1624 650860